amirmasoud-iravani/ai-engineering-school/README.md

 ## Why this structure?

-The course introduction presents a staircase from Python to data manipulation, preprocessing and feature engineering, machine learning, deep learning, MLOps, and AI applications.
-This repository follows that staircase while adding setup, testing, projects, and a separate data-preprocessing stage.
+The course follows a staircase from Python to data manipulation, preprocessing and feature engineering, machine learning, deep learning, MLOps, and AI applications.
+This repository follows that roadmap while adding setup, testing, projects, and a separate data-preprocessing stage.

 ## What is ready now?

-The **Python classroom** is ready.
+The **Python classroom** is ready and complete.
 The later classrooms contain carefully planned lesson maps so the repository can grow without becoming messy.

 ## Run the notebooks